Could sleep apnea be taking years off your life?

 • Cancers, including pancreatic, kidney, and skin cancer

-You’re most at risk for sleep apnea if you’re male, overweight, age 40 or older, or if you smoke or drink alcohol.
-People who are older, overweight or obese, or have a family history of sleep apnea also have a higher risk of developing the condition, as do people who have heart failure or kidney failure.
+You’re most at risk for sleep apnea if you’re male, overweight or obese, ages 40 or older, or if you smoke or drink alcohol.
+People who have a family history of sleep apnea also have a higher risk of developing the condition, as do people who have heart failure or kidney failure.

 Physical traits may also play a role, as people with large tonsils, large tongues, and large necks are at increased risk.
 These factors lead to narrowing of the upper airways.

-Even if you don’t share a bed with someone, you may be able to look for clues.
+Often, a spouse or partner will signal a problem if a person is snoring loudly and/or gasping for breath in the middle of the night.
+A person may be able to look for clues on their own, however.
 Snoring and daytime fatigue are two of the main signs.
 Others include:

 • Headache upon waking